 BHW Show of the Year

-During its history the Show has been the home to national fancy pigeon shows, developed the concept of The Supreme Champion, a competition to judge the best pigeons from the biggest shows in the UK and Ireland, hosted two olympiads, presented the largest display of Dickins Medals ever brought together in one venue, attracted up to 30,000 visitors to Blackpool from all over the World and been generally recognised as the largest event of its kind in Europe.
-It has, through the years, brought significant positive publicity for pigeon racing having been featured regularly on radio and television, including live broadcasts, and attracted international, national and local press,
+During its history the Show has been the home to national fancy pigeon shows, developed the concept of the Supreme Champion, a competition to judge the best pigeons from the biggest shows in the UK and Ireland, hosted two Olympiads, presented the largest display of Dickin Medals ever brought together in one venue, attracted up to 30,000 visitors to Blackpool from all over the world, and been generally recognised as the largest event of its kind in Europe.
+It has, through the years, brought significant positive publicity for pigeon racing, having been featured regularly on radio and television, including live broadcasts, and attracted international, national and local press.

-In 2012 the show celebrated its fortieth anniversary and in 2017 its 40th year in Blackpool when the streets around the Winter Gardens were adorned with Show banners, the famous Blackpool Tower was lit up in purple to celebrate the event and a special Show of the Year flag flown on the flagpole at it’s top for the weekend.
+In 2012 the show celebrated its 40th anniversary, and in 2017 its 40th year at Blackpool, when the streets around the Winter Gardens were adorned with Show banners.
+The famous Blackpool Tower was lit up in purple to celebrate the event, and a special Show of the Year flag flown on the flagpole at its top for the weekend.

-During the years it has never lost sight of the charitable foundation upon which the show was built.
-During the years pigeon fanciers through the show have donated almost £3,000,000 to charitable causes, we still maintain our connection with ASBA / SHINE, and our other regular recipients are British Pigeon Fanciers Medical Research, Age UK, St John Ambulance and The British Heart Foundation.
-Alongside these we have made ad hoc contributions to The Confederation’s Raptor Alliance and to the RPRA Young Fanciers project, and supported many charities put forward by our own members, we have financed mini buses, helped to send children for life saving operations abroad, supported hospices and air ambulances as well as a multitude of individual projects throughout the United Kingdom.
+During the years it has never lost sight of the charitable foundation upon which the show was built, and in total pigeon fanciers have donated almost £3,000,000 to charitable causes through the show.
+We still maintain our connection with ASBA / SHINE, and our other regular recipients are British Pigeon Fanciers Medical Research, Age UK and The British Heart Foundation.
+Alongside these we have made ad hoc contributions to the Confederation’s Raptor Alliance and to the RPRA Young Fanciers project, and supported many charities put forward by our own members.
+We have financed mini buses, helped to send children for life-saving operations abroad, and supported hospices and air ambulances, as well as a multitude of individual projects throughout the United Kingdom.

 We are always interested to hear from you.

-Let us know what you think of our new website or what you’ve enjoyed most about our virtual show this year.
+Let us know what you think of our website or what you enjoy most about the show.
 You can interact with us via our Facebook, Twitter and Instagram or drop us an email here.Get In Touch